 The Office of the Registrar is committed to the integrity of its student records.
-Each student is therefore required to provide his or her legal name on the application for admission and in personal data required for registration.
+Each student is therefore required to provide their legal name on the application for admission and in personal data required for registration.
 Any requests to change a name, by means of alteration, deletion, substitution, or addition, must be accompanied by appropriate supporting documentation.
-Upon applying to graduate, a student may be asked to provide legal documentation as proof of his/her name.
+Upon applying to graduate, a student may be asked to provide legal documentation as proof of their name.